-Meth@Mig plans to develop activities in three broad categories: research promotion and publication, training development, and network management.
+Meth@Mig was established in October 2019 and plans to develop activities in three broad categories: research promotion and publications, training, and network management.

 - Research promotion and publications

-The SC aims to prepare PhD students and junior researchers to better navigate in the variety of research methods landscape.
-To this end Meth@Mig will develop cooperation with the IMISCOE PhD Network and it will offer PhD training sessions at IMISCOE annual conferences and summer schools (starting from 2020).
-The SC will also promote accessible knowledge on methods via its online presence (videos, podcasts, blog entries, social media) as a part of Methods Kitchen (to be launched in Spring 2020).
+The Standing Committee aims to prepare PhD students and junior researchers to better navigate the highly varied, and at times confusing, research methods landscape.
+To this end, Meth@Mig aims to develop cooperation with the IMISCOE PhD Network with a view to offering PhD training sessions at IMISCOE annual conferences and summer schools.
+The Standing Committee also plans to promote accessible knowledge on methods via its online presence (videos, podcasts, blog entries, social media) as a part of our planned Research Methods Kitchen.

 - Network management